 Natural Medicine in Your Own Kitchen

 The very best coffee is made with fresh whole coffee beans, freshly ground and mixed with boiling water in a French Coffee Press.
 The most important component is the quality of the coffee beans.
-And the very best beans are the Archer Farms Sulawesi Toraja and Rwandan Mibirizi, limited roast hand picked which I was surprised to find at Target and labeled kosher.
-These are "out of this world", and far better than Starbucks coffee.
+And the very best beans are the Ethiopian Yirgacheffe Coffee (I like the the Light Roast).
+This coffee bean will give you coffee that's "out of this world".

 Coffee Beans Should Look Like This:

 First Step to Make Coffee:

 The first step is to boil water in the kettle.
 While waiting for the water to boil, get out your French coffee press, and remove the plunger.
 Also get out your electric coffee bean grinder.

 The Coffee Bean Grinder:

 Fill the coffee grinder with whole beans, replace the lid, and turn on the grinder.
 After 30 seconds or so, the beans will be fully ground into small particles.
 Dump these small particles into the large glass beaker called a French Coffee Press.

 Left Image: Electric coffee grinder Courtesy Wikimedia Commons